aamirpatel23/UK-Climate-Analysis/README.md

 # UK-Climate-Analysis

-### Project based on [COMP530 Big Data Group Project](https://intranet.csc.liv.ac.uk/teaching/modules/module.php?code=COMP530) at University of Liverpool
+### Project based on [COMP530 Big Data Group Project](https://intranet.csc.liv.ac.uk/teaching/modules/module.php?code=COMP530) module at University of Liverpool

 To demonstrate the validation of the user defined hypotheses using Machine learning algorithm about climate change in the UK :